 - substituting the name of one object for another object closely associated with it ("The pen [writing] is mightier than the sword [war/fighting]")

 5 True/False Questions

-Irony → the use of words to convey the opposite of their literal meaning; or, incongruity between what is expected and what actually occurs.
+Jargon → the use of words to convey the opposite of their literal meaning; or, incongruity between what is expected and what actually occurs.